Tinubu tasks Adeleke to unite Osun

-In his congratulatory message, the President-elect, Asiwaju Bola Tinubu, urged Governor Adeleke to unite the state.
+The President-elect, Asiwaju Bola Tinubu, has urged Governor Adeleke to unite the state.

 A statement by Tunde Rahman from the Office of the President-elect, said with the final court in the land giving its verdict on the Osun governorship tussle, all must respect the judgement.